 Longer-term hypoparathyroidism treatment may include dietary modifications as well.
 To increase blood calcium levels, more dairy products and leafy green vegetables can be eaten.
 To lower blood phosphorus levels, reduced consumption of meat, egg, and carbonated beverages can help.

 At the TGH Parathyroid & Thyroid Institute, our world-renowned physicians can provide these types of treatment for hypoparathyroidism.
-Tampa General Hospital is also recognized by U.S. News & World Report has recognized TGH as one of America's Best Hospitals for Diabetes & Endocrinology in 2020-2021, where we are ranked #36 in the country and as one of the top 3 in Florida.
+Tampa General Hospital is also recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Ear, Nose & Throat.